logo

 A Brief History of Mathematical Bridge

-Part of Queen’s College in Cambridge, the Mathematical Bridge is one of the most recognisable features of Cambridge’s colleges.
-Connecting the old and new parts of the college together, it is constructed of straight-segmented timbers bolted together to create the impression of an arched bridge, defying the mid-eighteenth century engineering principles at the time.
+Part of Queen’s College in Cambridge, the Mathematical Bridge is one of the most recognizable features of Cambridge’s colleges.
+Connecting the old and new parts of the college together, it is constructed of straight-segmented timbers bolted together to create the impression of an arched bridge, defying the mid-eighteenth-century engineering principles at the time.

 • Though it was designed by William Etheridge, the credit largely falls on James King who defied the engineering odds to construct the bridge.